near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 // * Contract MAY require caller to attach larger deposit, to cover cost of
 //   storing approver data
 // * Contract MUST panic if called by someone other than token owner
-// * Contract MUST panic if addition would cause `nft_revoke_all` to exceed
-//   single-block gas limit
 // * Contract MUST increment approval ID even if re-approving an account
 // * If successfully approved or if had already been approved, and if `msg` is
 //   present, contract MUST call `nft_on_approve` on `account_id`.
 See